jtakayama/makahiki/doc/challenge-design-game-admin-resource-game.rst

    *The power meter visualization*

 This visualization displays the realtime power consumption which updates in a specified interval.
-This give players the sense of energy consumption at the monent.
-For example, some one turns on a high power microwave, they might see a spike in the realtime power meter reflecting the power usage at that monent.
+This give players the sense of energy consumption at the moment.
+For example, someone turns on a high power microwave, they might see a spike in the realtime power meter reflecting the power usage at that moment.

 Additional goal game interfaces: the calendar view
 **************************************************